 Submission to: Council

 Meeting Date: Submitted by:

 May 30, 2019 Ms. Kate Wood, Past Pres ident

 Agenda Item Title:

 Action Requested: The following items The following item(s) The attached is for

 require approval by are of particular interest to information only.
 No

 Choose an item.
 See Council Feedback is sought action is required.

-below for details of the on this matter.
+below for details of the recommendation. on this matter.

 recommendation.

 AGENDA I TEM DETAILS

-Recommendation ouncil approves the general th eme/tonics for Council's
+Recommendation It is recommended that Co ouncil approves the general th eme/topics for Council's

 (if applicable) : retreat in 2020.
-Sunch approves the general th ciric/topics for council's

-(ii applicable) . retreat in 2020.

-Background: At the April 3, 2019 Gover nance Committee meeting, th e Committee discussed the
+Background: nance Committee meeting, th

-S • ts and some potential topics fo
+ts and some potential topics for -

-place on January 31 and F ebruary 1.
-Feedback from Cou ncil on these suggested
+ebruary 1.
+Feedback from Cou

-topics and potential speak kers is needed to allow continu ied work on the
+topics and potential speakers is needed to allow continued work on the

 development of the agenda for the retreat.

 The Committee is proposing the following theme:

-How might the College's regulatory approach change in the future to
+How might the College's regulatory approach change in the future to nange in the future to

 increasingly protect the public interest as advocated from the public,

 patient and Alberta Health perspectives?

-This theme echoes the outcome of the 2019 retreat regarding the establishment of
+This theme echoes the ou tcome of the 2019 retreat reg arding the establishment of

 a patient advisory committee.

-Potential speakers could i nclude:
+Potential speakers could include:

-Justice Gouge

-Harry Cayton
+Justice GougeHarry Cayton

-Dr. Zayna Khayat

-Someone from the McMaster's Citizen Panel
+Dr. Zayna Khayat Someone from the McMaster's Citizen Panel

-Someone from Alberta Innovates to talk about Health Innovation
+berta Innovates to talk about I

-Someone from th e Canadian Patient Safety Insti tute
+e Canadian Patient Safety Insti

-dvocating for potential change
+dvocating for potential change es to health care as driven by

-shifts in public exp ŕ
+shifts in public ex pectations

-The Committee would like e to encourage Council to "be I oold" in the development of
+The Committee would like e to encourage Council to "be l bold" in the development of

-this retreat and ensure that discussions are evidence based.
+at discussions are evidence ba

-With Council's approval of the general theme and topics for the retreat, the Past President and Governance Committee will put together a draft agenda which will be shared with Council in September.
+Next Steps: With Council's approval of the general theme and topics for the retreat, the Past President and Governance Committee will put together a draft agenda which will be shared with Council in September.
 Information about speakers and facilitators will also be provided to Council in September.
+List of Attachments: